aemrobe/aemrobe/README.md

 # Hi there 👋

 I am Aemro from Ethiopioa.
 I am a software enginerring student and like do frontend development using html css and javascript. currently I have completed the javascript course which I was following and I am looking to do some projects which involve javascript.
-I reall enjoy learning and I am planning to learn react and other tools which helps me to frontend development.
+I reall enjoy learning and I am planning to learn react and other tools which helps me to do frontend development.

 ## Skills and Experience
 . 💻 JS / HTML / CSS